Carolyn Bolton | Board Chair & Director of Project Youth | firstname.lastname@example.org

 David is strongly committed to helping create safe and accepting environments for LGBTQ individuals.
 He hopes that, through his work with the Resource Center, he can play a part in creating such environments for LGBTQ individuals and allies in North County.

-Jason is Faculty at California State University San Marcos in the School of Nursing.
+Jason is a faculty member at California State University San Marcos in the School of Nursing and is a Board Certified Family Nurse Practitioner.
 He is the Co-Director of the CSUSM School of Nursing Student Healthcare Project which provides free medical care to persons who are uninsured or underinsured.
 He has traveled to Africa to provide nursing care to people living with HIV/AIDS & Tuberculosis.
 Jason is a doctoral student at Rush University in Chicago focusing on Public Health.
 His interests include LGBTQ Health Issues, LGBTQ Awareness Training for Healthcare Professionals, HIV/AIDS, and access to healthcare for underserved and vulnerable populations.

 Delcy Olachea | Latina Services | firstname.lastname@example.org